beliciataylor/academic-kickstart/content/home/experience.md

   company_url = "http://college.emory.edu/undergraduate-research/summer/index.html"
   location = "Atlanta, GA"
   date_start = "2020-05-26"
-  date_end = ""
+  date_end = "2020-07-31"
   description = """
-  Responsibilities include:

-  * Using machine learning techniques for natural language processing
+* Worked as a full-time research assistant under Dr. David Jacho-Chavez on studying co-authorship networks from top-five general interest economics journals using natural language processing
-  * Creating co-authorship networks with Python's NetworkX and Gephi
+* Explored co-authorship connections using Python's NetworkX and using natural language processing tools from Python's Scikit-Learn and SpaCy
-  * Working with Azure virtual machines
+* Created weekly presentations using LaTeX Beamer and presented updates on research progress and findings to SURE mentor and research group which accumulated into a final research poster

   """